Let's get you cleaned up.

 Next, for first time customers or if we have not been to the home in two years or more we will conduct a Video Scan Level II inspection in accordance with our CSIA certifications.
 This inspection is a comprehensive examination of your fire system; it includes a live video scan of the entirety of the flue liner, both a fire box and smoke chamber inspection, as well as, a rooftop inspection of your chase if it's safe to access.
 The video scan inspection ultimately enables the technician to deem your fire system fire-worthy or not fire-worthy.

 Upon the conclusion of the video scan inspection, if the certified technician deems your system fire worthy, then a sweep will follow if the system warrants a sweeping, which is an 1/8 inch or creosote build up or more.
-Top Hat uses only the best techniques and equipment, including professional brushes and dust control machine, to ensure your system is carefully and thoroughly swept from the firebox all the way up to the chimney cap.
+Top Hat uses only the best techniques and equipment, including professional brushes and dust control machines, to ensure your system is carefully and thoroughly swept from the firebox all the way up to the chimney cap.

 All brushable soot and debris will be dislodged and removed from the smoke shelf, firebox, flue, connector pipes, and fireplace.
 You can rest assured that all of our tools and techniques are designed to keep your home and air supply clean throughout the entire sweeping process.
 As mentioned above, in accordance with our certifications, we must first conduct an inspection of the system prior to sweeping in order to first deem your system fire worthy.
 Your safety and the structural integrity of your system is our primary concern.